tdamiano/site/content/project/mpls-gentrification/index.md

 date = 2019-04-09T00:00:00

 # Project summary to display on homepage.
-summary = "A mixed-methods study on the varying facets of gentrification in the TWin Cities"
+summary = "A mixed-methods study on the varying facets of gentrification in the Twin Cities"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`